-EIEP3 files must include all ICPs with a Registry metering category of 3, 4 or 5.
+EIEP3 files must include all ICPs with a Registry metering category of 3, 4 or 5 and for ICPs in the irrigation category that have advanced metering, and is optional for other ICPs with category 1 and 2 metering.
 The first report for a particular month must have a file status of "I", and all subsequent revision files must have a file status of "R" (full replacement) or "X" (partial replacement).